Development Stage Entities

 The project is intended to reduce cost and complexity in the financial reporting system by eliminating inception-to-date information from the financial statements of development stage entities.
 As part of the project, the staff will research potential additional disclosures that could result in increased relevance for users of development stage entity financial statements.

-*Next StepsThe Board directed the staff to draft for vote by written ballot a proposed Accounting Standards Update.
+*Next StepsThe Board directed the staff to draft a final Accounting Standards Update for vote by written ballot.

 Please see the Current Technical Plan for more information about the projected timeline.